 How long will Restylane and Juvederm last?

-Depending on the area treated, your skin, and the injection technique, Restylane and Juvederm will last 4 to 6 months.
+Depending on the area treated, your skin, and the injection technique, these fillers will last 4 to 6 months.
 In some cases duration of the effects can be a bit shorter or longer.
 Juvederm Ultra Plus and Perlane are thicker and last approximately 6-9 months

-How long do the fillers Restylane and Juvederm take to work?
+How long do these fillers take to work?

 It’s immediate, but it can take a few days to “settle into” it’s final shape.
 It often looks even better after a day or two.
 Many patients are surprised at how much better they look right after their treatment.